Sergei Bulgakov: From Marxism to Idealism: 1898–1902

-Turmoil: 1903–1909
+Political turmoil: 1903–1909

-Together with Petr Struve, Bulgakov published the journal Liberation and with him was a founder of the illegal political organization Union of Liberation in 1903.
+Together with Pyotr Struve, Bulgakov published the journal Liberation; together, they were co-founders of the illegal political organization Union of Liberation in 1903.
 After the Revolution of 1905, its members formed the Constitutional Democratic (Kadet) Party, which held the most seats in the representative assemblies, the First and Second Dumas (1906–1907).
-Bulgakov did not join the Kadets and instead formed the Union of Christian Politics, a party advocating Christian socialism.
-Although he was elected to the Second Duma in 1907 as a deputy from the Oryol Governorate, Bulgakov had no party allegiance.
-In June 1907, the Second Duma dissolved after barely five months in session.
+Bulgakov did not join the Kadets and instead unsuccessfully attempted to form his own organization, the Union of Christian Politics, which advocated Christian socialism and collaborated with the Christian Brotherhood of Struggle.